39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (d) Yajurveda

-(a) Important center for spice trade
+(a) Center for spice trade

-(b) Important center for cotton trade
+(b) Center for cotton trade

-(c) Major hub of foreign trade
+(c) Major center for foreign trade

-(d) Important center of internal trade
+(d) Center for internal trade

 6. Who was the founder of the Ajivika sect?